 After finishing his studies at Elsenburg Agricultural School in the Western Cape, Ernst Storm first came to Santa Barbara from South Africa in 2003.
 Although not very familiar with the area, he knew that he wanted to make classically-styled wines of focus and elegance.
 Today, Storm produces about 2,000 cases of small-production wines annually.
 Storm notes that if you can keep production small, you can treat every wine you make like it’s the only wine.
 This artisanal mentality and dedication to craft is one of the reasons we started Argaux in the first place, and it’s one of the reasons we’ve enjoyed working with Ernst for almost eight years now.

-When we speak of the Central Coast in California, we’re including numerous diverse regions from the Santa Cruz Mountains, through Paso Robles, and ending in Santa Barbara County.
-This encompasses smaller areas such as Santa Maria Valley AVA, Santa Ynez Valley AVA, Sta.
-Rita Hills AVA and so on.
-The Central Coast is responsible for many great value wines from a multitude of grape varieties depending on the climate within the specific designated area.
-In the coastal AVA’s with cooling influences from the fog and wind you will find Chardonnay and Pinot Noir.
-As you travel inland and the climate gets warmer, you will find outstanding examples of Syrah, Grenache, Zinfandel, and Rhône-style blends.
-It is an exciting area full of innovative winemakers that are leading the pack in sustainability and regenerative agriculture in California
+When we speak of Central Coast, CA were including numerous diverse regions from Santa Cruz down through Santa Barbara counties.
+This encompasses smaller areas such as Santa Cruz Mountains AVA, Monterey AVA, Paso Robles AVA, Santa Maria Valley AVA, Santa Ynez Valley AVA, and Sta.
+Rita Hills AVA.
+The Central Coast is responsible for many great value wines from a multitude of grape varietals depending on the climate within the specific designated areas.
+From the coastal AVA’s with influence from the fog and cooling effects, you will find Chardonnay and Pinot Noir.
+The inland AVA’s are much warmer, like Paso Robles, so look here for outstanding Syrah, Grenache, Zinfandel, or Rhône-style blends.